avaxar/kithare/README.md

 - You can now build it by clicking "Local Windows Debugger".

 #### Others
-- Run `python3 build.py --build-tests` to build the unit test sources.
-It will generate an executable.
-To build and run the tests, use the command
+- Run `python3 build.py --build-tests` to build the Kithare source AND unit test sources.
-`python3 build.py --build-tests --run-tests` instead.

 ## Community / Contact
 - [Discord server](https://discord.gg/hXvY8CzS7A)